OS2iot/OS2iot-docs/source/multicast/multicast.rst

 Sending downlink payload
 -------------------------

 When the multicast-group is created it's possible to send a downlink payload to the group of devices.
-This is done by navigating to the details-page of the multicast-group, and from here you have to choose a specific port and a payload that you wish to send to the devices in the Multicast-group.
+This is done by navigating to the details page of the multicast-group, and from here you have to choose a specific port and a payload that you wish to send to the devices in the Multicast-group.

 The downlink payload is sent using Chirpstack which also has the multicast-group with the devices from OS2IoT.